 A promotional video has been put together to give an overview of the Two Year Old Early Education Offer

 They may be eligible for a free part-time place in a high quality childcare setting (nursery or childminder) from the term following their 2nd birthday.

 When is my child eligible?

-- If your child’s 2nd birthday falls between 1 January – 31 March, they will become entitled to a free place from the start of the Summer Term (April), please note the closing date for applications for this term is the 28th February.
+If your child’s 2nd birthday falls between 1 January – 31 March, they will become entitled to a free place from the start of the Summer Term (April), please note the closing date for applications for this term is 28 February.

-- If your child’s 2nd birthday falls between 1 April – 31 August, they will become entitled to a free place from the start of the Autumn Term (September), please note the closing date for applications for this term is the 31st July.
+If your child’s 2nd birthday falls between 1 April – 31 August, they will become entitled to a free place from the start of the Autumn Term (September), please note the closing date for applications for this term is 31 July.

-- If your child’s 2nd birthday falls between 1 September – 31 December, they will become entitled to a free place from the start of the Spring Term (January), please note the closing date for applications for this term is the 30th November.
+If your child’s 2nd birthday falls between 1 September – 31 December, they will become entitled to a free place from the start of the Spring Term (January), please note the closing date for applications for this term is 30 November.

 Two year old early learning education offer.

 The Childcare/Family Information Service/ Early Years Centre, your Health Visiting Team or Social Worker can discuss with you the benefits of your child taking up a free part-time childcare place in either a nursery or with a childminder.

 - Places will be provided in local childcare settings.